How to Buy a Pearl Necklace

 A good clasp will be secure, robust and with a smooth finish.
 The lobster clasp, fish hook and spring ring clasps are most commonly used with strings of pearls.
 There are many more clasps available, including designer clasps with diamonds.
 Consider the choice of materials used such as gold, coated gold vermeil, silver and gemstones.

 Read more about our experience with different necklace clasps.

 The price of a pearl necklace will vary from a few pounds to tens of thousands of pounds.
 Unless your budget is unlimited, you may need to compromise on certain qualities of the necklace.

 Consider an off-round pearl shape or reduce the pearl size as a way to reduce the price of the necklace.
 In our experience the allure of a pearl necklace is the iridescent shine of its pearls, so we would recommend selecting pearls that have the best lustre that will match your budget.

 PEARL NECKLACES AT WINTERSON

-The Winterson range of pearl necklaces and long rope and sautoir necklaces offers a beautiful selection of luxury jewellery that is suitable for all occasions.
+The Winterson range of pearl necklaces and long rope necklaces offers a beautiful selection of luxury jewellery that is suitable for all occasions.
 Our standards of quality are set high and we hand select our pearls, in particular looking for good lustre.